dylpark/Dream-App/README.md

 # Dream-App
-Image Generator Using DALL·E. Vanilla JavaScript app with Vite.
+Image generator using DALL·E. Vanilla JavaScript app with Vite.

 Head to [DALL·E Image Generation Docs](https://platform.openai.com/docs/guides/images) to log in and create an API key.